-Evaluating absolute response time is complex in the smartcard environment because all platform parameters (e.g., processor speed, caching strategy, RAM and EEPROM speed) strongly impact the measurements6.
+Evaluating absolute response time is complex in the smartcard environment because all platform parameters (e.g., processor speed, caching strategy, RAM, and EEPROM speed) strongly impact on the measurements.
 Measuring the performance of our PicoDBMS on Bull's smartcard technology is attractive but introduces two problems.
-First, Bull's smartcards compatible with database applications are still prototypes [23].
-Second, we are interested in providing the most general conclusions independent as possible of smartcard (i.e., as architectures).
-Therefore, we prefer to measure our query engine on two old-fashion computers (a PC 486/25Mhz and a Sun SparcStation 1+) which we felt roughly similar to forthcoming smartcard architectures.
+First, Bull's smartcards compatible with database applications are still prototypes [39].
+Second, we are interested in providing the most general conclusions (i.e., as independent as possible of smartcard architectures).
+Therefore, we prefer to measure our query engine on two oldfashioned computers (a PC 486/25 Mhz and a Sun SparcStation 1+) which we felt roughly similar to forthcoming smartcard architectures.
 For each computer, we vary the system parameters (clock frequency, cache) and perform the experimentation tests.
-The performance ratios between all configurations were roughly constant, the slowest configuration (Intel 486 with no cache) performing 8 times worse than the fastest (RISC with cache).
+The performance ratios between all configurations were roughly constant (i.e., whatever the query), the slowest configuration (Intel 486 with no cache) performing eight times worse than the fastest (RISC with cache).
 In the following, we present response times for the slowest architecture to check the viability of our solutions in the worst environment.